When you apply to borrow money, lenders will look at your credit score before deciding whether to accept your application.

 It’s important to check the terms and conditions to make sure you only apply for loans that are suitable for you – to avoid your loan application being rejected on these grounds.

-The smallest of mistakes can affect the outcome of your application.
-For example, if you live in a flat your address may need to be written as "Flat A, 123 High Street" rather than "123A High Street".
-You should be able to rectify these mistakes with your lender.
+A small mistake can impact the outcome of your application.
+For example, if you live in a flat, your address may need to be written as Flat A, 123 High Street rather than 123A High Street.
+Before hitting submit on any application, make sure everything's completely accurate.